Guide to the Pre-Parenting Stage of Dog Adoption

 Walk Time and Exercise Needs

 Every dog needs their walkies.
-Walks and exercise are essential parts of a dog’s routine, but the amount needed varies by breed.
-For instance, a breed such as a Jack Russell Terrier or a Golden Retrievers would need at least 1-2 hours of daily exercise whereas a Shih-Tzu or a Basset Hound would need much less.
-If you lead an active lifestyle then a high-energy might be a good fit but if your time for walks is limited, then a low-energy dog might be preferred.
+Walks and exercise are essential parts of a dog's routine, but the amount needed varies by breed.
+If you lead an active lifestyle, then a high-energy dog might be a good fit, but if your time for walks is limited, then a low-energy dog might be preferred.

 Grooming Needs

 Dogs require varying levels of grooming depending on their coats and hair length.
-For instance, breeds such as Shih-Tzus and Poodles require frequent brushing and professional grooming to prevent matting as compared to a Pug or a Great Dane which requires minimal grooming and brushing at most once a week.
-It is best to assess your availability for grooming and the cost of professional grooming which will be incurred before choosing a breed.
+It is best to assess your availability for grooming and the cost of professional grooming before choosing a breed.

 Apartment or Open Space

-Living space is another important factor in deciding which dog breed is best fit for you.
-Large breeds such as Siberian Huskies and Greyhound thrive in homes with spacious yards whereas small breeds such as Pugs and Cocker Spaniels can adapt well to apartment living.
-It is important to note that some breeds, despite their size, require space to move freely, while others are content with limited space as long as they get their daily exercise.
+Living space is another important factor in deciding which dog breed is the best fit for you.
+Large breeds thrive in homes with spacious yards, whereas small breeds can adapt well to apartment living.
+Some breeds, despite their size, require space to move freely, while others are content with limited space as long as they get their daily exercise.

 Group of Siberian Husky Dogs in Snow